-Eligible beneficiaries of death benefits are relatives of the deceased worker: a spouse, minor children, a dependent adult child or parent.
-The employee must have died of a job injury or occupational illness within 300 weeks of the date of the accident or the date of the last exposure to a health hazard on the job.
-Our lawyers are often called in to prove a causal connection when a death occurs months — or years — after the original work injury.
-For example, if a workplace injury requires surgery, and the person later dies from an infection or blood clot, the employers’ insurer will likely contest the death claim.
-We have a network of qualified experts who can review the records and reports to testify that the death was work-related.
-If you lost your loved one, contact us today for a consultation.
+Eligible beneficiaries of death benefits are relatives of the deceased worker including a spouse, minor children, and/or a dependent adult child or parent.
+The employee must have died of an injury at work or occupational illness within 300 weeks of the date of the accident or the date of the last exposure to a health hazard on the job.
+Employers may challenge whether the death is really linked to a workplace accident, injury, or illness.
+Our seasoned attorneys used their knowledge and skill to prove a causal connection when a death occurs months or in some cases years after the original work injury took place.

 var _gaq = _gaq || ;